 - Windows Phone

 Organizations can specify whether a location should be included when configuring a condition.
 In addition to these named locations, there may be information about public IPv4 networks, countries or regions, and even areas that don’t correspond to a specific country or region.
-Only IP ranges subnets can be marked as a trusted location.
+Only IP ranges subnets can be marked as trusted locations.

 Whenever a Conditional Access policy is created, it will automatically apply to all client app types without any additional configuration.